deesclouds/deeweb-blog/src/pages/posts/post-3.md

 It wasn't always smooth sailing, but I'm enjoying building with Astro.
 And, the [Discord community](https://astro.build/chat) is really friendly and helpful!

+## What I've learned:

 I've learned that writing within Markdown converts to HTML within the browser.
+I learned how to add dynamic HTML content and style my pages with CSS variables.